pnorridge/think-global-act-local/index.md

 # Overview
-This is a brief expansion of the ideas started in
+This is a brief expansion of the ideas started in [think global act local](https://arxiv.org/abs/2002.04687)

 The plan is to draw together conjectures and thoughts that are not quite substantial enough for a paper, but do suggest a constructive way to think about Deep Learning.